-Tourists fill the streets of Lviv year round ever since budget European airlines added Danylo Halytskyi International Airport to their destinations.
+Tourists fill the streets of Lviv year round ever since Ryanair, Wizzair, and other cheap airlines decided to fly to Danylo Halytskyi International airport.

 What they don't see of course is the hidden history, what has been pushed out of sight, what is rarely discussed.